 Our customer service team has helped deliver more than seven million pieces to happy customers around the world.
 Lean more about that team and quote your printing project today!

 Full Color vs. Black and White

-Full color CMYK printing uses four colors of ink: Cyan, Magenta, Yellow, and blacK (also known as key) to create millions of colors.
+Full-color CMYK printing uses four colors of ink: Cyan, Magenta, Yellow, and blacK (also known as Key) to create millions of colors.
 Though different from digital RGB printing, CYMK printing can create many colors, and creates a beautiful, quality finish that digital printing can not provide.

 Black (K) Only Printing

 Black and white or black-only printing just uses one color of ink: black (also known as Key, or K).

 Black and white printing is more cost-effective since it requires less setup, but it’s important to note that the black produced using only K will not be as deep as Rich Black, which is produced using all four colors of CMYK.